Virginity testing in Indonesia: Military

 The Indonesian National Armed Forces also has been conducting this practice, as confirmed by its deputy head of the Health Center, Andriani.
-The test isn't only required for female applicants, but also for the fianceés of its personnel.
+The test isn't only required for female applicants, but also for the fiancées of its personnel.
 They carry out the test to "ensure the health of the body and the spirit of these women."
 High-ranking officials have deemed the test to be relevant, as it measures "the personality and mentality of the person," and linked non-virgin women to bad habits as opposed to military personnel who are supposed to "protect the nation."

 Discontinuation

 In August 2021, Indonesian Army Chief of Staff General Andika Perkasa has officially announced that the Army will no longer conduct virginity testing for female recruits.
 The Navy and Air Force have already stopped these tests as well previously.

 Schools

 Several attempts have been made to make virginity testing compulsory in school applications across Indonesia.
 In 2010, the Regional Representative Council of Jambi made a recommendation to conduct virginity tests to students upon enrolling in junior high school and high school.
 The same recommendation was made by the Regional Representative Council of Jember in 2015.
 In 2013, the Education Department of Prabumulih, South Sumatra recommended conducting virginity tests to high school students, and even incorporating it to the regional budget plan.